torarnev/docs/docs/gettingstarted/sources/SmsRestApi.md

 Common is a REST API.
 This means it uses HTTP verbs to receive commands.
 A basic familiarity with REST APIs is assumed, as well as a familiarity with JSON.

+<a id="markdown-3-capabilities-of-common-platform" name="3-capabilities-of-common-platform"></a>
-## 0.3.
-Capabilities of “Common” platform
+## 3. Capabilities of “Common” platform

 Common is a high-capacity, high-availability SMS Gateway designed to let you send and receive SMS Text messages, as well as receive a notification when the text message is